material-components/material-components-android/docs/components/Chip.md

 The following example shows six filter chips.

-!["6 grey "Filter" chips spread across 2 lines: "Filters" 1 and 3 selected and are darker grey and include checkmarks."](assets/chips/chips_filter.png)
+!["6 white "Filter" chips spread across 2 lines: "Filters" 1 and 3 selected and are light purple and include checkmarks."](assets/chips/chips_filter.png)

 In the layout: